-Our ambition is to build on what our partners, Dolas Creation, is already doing, and support with scaling-up.
+Our joint ambition is to build on what our partner, Dolas Creation, is already doing, and support with scaling-up.

-- Initiate and maintain tailoring production within Kibera.
+- Maintain and scale tailoring and design within Kibera.

 - Employ Kibera citizens.